Solar Panel Installation

 Light to electricity

-A solar panel is made of semi-conducting cells that convert light into a flow of electricity, known as solar power.
+A solar panel is made of semiconducting cells that convert light into a flow of electricity, known as solar power.
+The solar panels fitted to your home will soak up sunlight to produce electricity, lowering your energy usage from the grid.

 2